Speak out on children's rights, with OutRight!

 Don’t worry if you’ve not taken part before: the campaign is open to all schools, youth clubs and youth organisations and we’re on-hand for any questions you may have.

 Sign up now to help children and young people learn about children’s rights and ensure their voices are heard by decision-makers.

 Who can take part?

 It’s a campaign by young people, for young people.

 Any school, youth club or youth organisation in the UK can take part!
 We’ll provide everything you need to run the OutRight campaign in your setting.
-Resources will be available at the end of August and emailed to everyone who registers.
+Resources will be available in mid-August for everyone who registers.

 When does OutRight take place?

-OutRight happens every year and starts every September, with a key day of celebration on 20 November, World Children’s Day.
+OutRight is an annual campaign and starts at the beginning of the academic year in the UK, with a key moment for children to use their voices on 20 November: World Children’s Day.
 Groups can participate in activities at any time during the year though and we hope that makes it even easier for children to get involved and use their voices.